commons-app/commons-app-documentation/Developer-workflow.md

     - If not have a look in the logs to try and deduce what the error might be and provide feedback to the requester
     - If you think Travis should pass but isn't, try restarting the build.
 If this still doesn't work, see if there is any discussion in issues.
 If one doesn't exist already, submit a new issue tagged `continuous integration` and `high priority`.

-2. Read through the code, ensuring it looks sensible and complies with our [[code style guide|code style]].
+2. Read through the code, ensuring it looks sensible and complies with our [code style guide](Code-style.md).

 3. Get a copy of the code into Android Studio.
 To get a copy of a pull request, you can run
     ```